rickkas7/PublishQueueExtRK/README.md

 ### bool PublishQueueExt::getCanSleep() const

 Determine if it's a good time to go to sleep.
-Added in version 0.0.3.

 ```
 bool getCanSleep() const